shamsaraj/ezqsar/README.md

   Nofdesc = 6, correlation = 1, partition = 0.8,
   des_sel_meth = "forward", testset = 0, newdataset = 0,
   newdataset2 = 0, activity = 0, Cutoff = 3)

+  Important note: It depends on four packages: caret, fingerprint, leaps and rcdk.

 It can be installed by one of the following methods in R: